Uniting Church SA Relief Fund

-Donations to the Uniting Church SA Relief Fund will be used to support local congregations as they discern how best to serve the people in their fire-affected communities, whether that be through the provision of chaplaincy, extra pastoral support, special events to assist in recovery or practical help in a myriad of ways.
-Your donation will assist these congregations to actively demonstrate God’s grace to people who are in great physical, emotional and spiritual distress as a result of this disaster.
+Donations to the Uniting Church SA Relief Fund will be used to support local congregations as they serve the people in their fire-affected communities, whether that be through the provision of chaplaincy, extra pastoral support, special events to assist in recovery or practical help in a myriad of ways.
+Your donation is tax deductible and will assist these congregations to actively demonstrate God’s grace to people who are in great physical, emotional and spiritual distress as a result of this disaster.

 Mental Health Chaplaincy

 Mental health is an area receiving increasing attention.
 Many of us have been touched by our own struggles or by the difficulties faced by family and friends.
 We may have also experienced a sense of helplessness as we have seen the suffering of people marginalised by their mental illness.
 One of the church's key responses to mental illness is through the provision of chaplaincies.
 The Uniting Church has established a tax deductible fund to finance and promote ministry and mission to the sufferers of mental illness, including the provision of mental health chaplaincy.

 Research would indicate that Mental Health Chaplains have a significant impact on the well being of people they work with.
 Chaplains are often able to offer support and care beyond the services offered by other agencies, working in the community with those affected by mental illness.
 They also work with congregations in building understanding and ministry.
 Your support also helps fund education for our chaplains and other leaders to deepen their understanding of mental health.